thoughtspot/thoughtspot.github.io/_admin/ts-cloud/custom-domains.md

 You might want to include your business domain name instead of `thoughtspot.cloud` in your ThoughtSpot Cloud URL.
 For example, you might want to use `<app-name>.<your-company-name>.com` as your base URL, instead of `<your-company-name>.thoughtspot.cloud`.
 This domain configuration creates trust among users in your organization, since the URL is in a format they are familiar with.

 Similarly, you might want to include your business domain name in all system-generated notifications.
-For example, you might want your pinboard schedule notifications to show the sender’s address as `<user-name>@<your-domain-name>`, instead of the default `TS Admin no-reply@notifications.thoughtspot.com`.
+For example, you might want your Liveboard schedule notifications to show the sender’s address as `<user-name>@<your-domain-name>`, instead of the default `TS Admin no-reply@notifications.thoughtspot.com`.

 ## Domain URL customization
 If you want to customize the application domain URL that appears in the browser, please [contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html) to initiate a URL change request.
 ThoughtSpot requires the following information to complete this operation: